Associate Professor Craig Campbell

 His research continues.
 With Helen Proctor he has recently completed the first general history of Australian schooling published since 1980.
 In December 2013 he was invited to give a key-note address to the Brisbane meeting of the Australian and New Zealand History of Education Society.
 It was titled: “Making the middle class: An historical reflection on the role of schooling in social class formation”.

 In 2013 he assumed the editorship of the journal History of Education Review.
 Also in 2013 he co-planned, edited and published DEHANZ: Dictionary of Educational History in Australia and New Zealand.
-Writing entries for this dictionary and a new handbook of educational history published by Oxford University Press will occupy him in 2014.
+Writing entries for this dictionary and a new handbook of educational history published by Oxford University Press will occupy him in 2015 and 2016.
+His new book project is a biography of Jean Blackburn (1919-2001).

 Professional and community roles